Search documentation...

 View error messages

-To view an error message for an entire run that failed, click View error from the Runs overview tab or View run error from a run's details page.
+To view an error message for an entire run that failed, click See error message from the Runs overview tab.

 View error message